RocketChat/docs-old/installation/manual-installation/ubuntu/snaps/README.md

 - Your snap common directory is: `/var/snap/rocketchat-server/common/` file upload to disk, and database is stored here.
 - Your snap data directory is `/var/snap/rocketchat-server/<version>` this is a versioned folder.

-### I want to manually move a previous version of Rocket.Chat how do I do this?
+### How do I remove a specific previous version of Rocket.Chat?

-You can do this via:
+You can do this by issuing the following command, where `N` is the desired version:

 ```
 snap remove --revision=35 rocketchat-server